-If you’re children enjoy computer learning, and most kids are fascinated with computers.
-Science4Us, which is a part of Time4Learning’s elementary science curriculum, is designed to provide science STEM activities just for this age group.
+If your children enjoy computer learning, and most kids are fascinated with computers, Time4Learning’s elementary science curriculum is designed to provide science STEM activities just for this age group.
 There are many other options that parents can explore using everyday items or kits bought online.
 They all incorporate STEM science experiments and activities.
 They include:

 - Apple oxidation: Children soak apples slices in different liquids such as sugar water, plain water, apple juice and more and discover the results.